Gran Turismo 2

 The game was notoriously rushed to meet the Christmas deadline, leading to a significant amount of content being cut.
-It’s also extremely buggy, to the point where a bug caused by the aforementioned drag racing removal rendered 100% completion outright impossible.
+It’s also notable for its bugs, to the point where 100% completion was rendered outright impossible in early versions.
 Not that this stopped the game from being a monster hit anyway - the only games on the console that outsold it were the original and Final Fantasy VII.

 As an aside, it’s also the first game to be supported by the "bleemcast!" emulator project.

 Unused stuff intended for or found on the Arcade Mode disc.

 Unused stuff on the GT Mode disc.

 Cars that are in the game but only attainable by cheating.